LLM Reference

 Which is cheaper, Claude Sonnet 4.5 or GPT-4 Turbo?

-Claude Sonnet 4.5 is cheaper on tracked token pricing.
-Claude Sonnet 4.5 costs $3/1M input and $15/1M output tokens.
-GPT-4 Turbo costs $5/1M input and $15/1M output tokens.
+Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output.
+GPT-4 Turbo lists $5/1M input and $15/1M output tokens on the cheapest tracked provider.
+Compare the tier you will actually use; cheap async pricing can overstate savings for interactive workflows.
 Provider discounts or batch pricing can still change the final bill.

 Is Claude Sonnet 4.5 or GPT-4 Turbo open source?